standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ***

 ## Introduction

 CIMPL (**C**linical **I**nformation **M**odeling **P**rofiling **L**anguage) is a specially-designed language for defining clinical information models.
-It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) profiles, extensions and implementation guides (IG).
+It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) **profile**s, **extension**s and implementation guides (IG).
 Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
 CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.

-### Purpose of this Document
+### Purpose

-This reference manual is a comprehensive guide to the command line interface, auxiliary files, and configurations needed to create a FHIR Implementation Guide (IG) from CIMPL.
+This reference manual is a comprehensive guide to the command line interface, auxiliary files, and configurations needed to create a FHIR IG using CIMPL.

 ### Intended Audience